vt6/vt6/spec/foundation.md

 ### 3.3.
 Using the message streams

-Clients can send requests with the current by writing request messages onto message output, and against the current by writing request messages client ID onto message input.
+Clients can send requests with the current by writing request messages with client ID onto message output, and against the current by writing request messages with client ID onto message input.
 Requests initiated by clients in this way SHALL include the client's client ID (or, if the client uses multiple client IDs, one of those client IDs).
-Processes SHALL NOT write anything onto the message streams that is not a VT6 message with client ID.
+VT6 applications SHALL NOT write anything onto the message streams that is not a VT6 message with client ID.

 Whenever input becomes available on one of the message streams, processes SHALL read that input without undue delay.
-Input from one of the message streams that is not part of a valid VT6 message with client ID SHALL be discarded.
+Input from one of the message streams that is not part of a syntactically valid VT6 message with client ID SHALL be discarded.
 The reading process SHALL skip ahead to the next `{` character and attempt to read the next message from this point.

 #### 3.3.1.
 As a terminal or proxy

 When a terminal reads a message with client ID from the message streams:

+- If the message is a request, the terminal SHALL act upon the request and, if necessary, reply with the appropriate response message type.
+- If the message is a response or event, or if it is semantically invalid, the terminal SHALL reply with a `nope` message (see section 5.2).
+- If the message is of an unknown type, the terminal SHALL reply with a negative `have` message (see section 4.2).

-- If the message is a request, the terminal SHALL act upon the request and, if necessary, send the appropriate response back to the requester by writing a response message with client ID into the same message stream where the message was received.
+In each case, the terminal SHALL reply by writing a response message with client ID into the same message stream where the message was received.
-  The client ID of the response message SHALL be identical to that in the request message.
+The client ID of the response message SHALL be identical to that of the request message.

+*Rationale:* Events and responses always require a `nope` response because events are delivered over the standard streams, and responses are only ever sent by the terminal, not received by it.

-- If the message is a response or an event, the terminal SHALL discard the message.
+If the message is a request and the specification defining its message type allows it, the terminal MAY produce multiple responses.
-- TODO: define behavior for invalid messages and unknown message types (this ties into the TODO in section 3.4)
+In this case, the first response message MUST be sent immediately, and further responses may be sent at any point in time until the lifetime of the requester's client ID ends.

+*Rationale:* This rule accommodates subscription mechanisms like `core1.sub` and `core1.pub`, where the client subscribes once and receives multiple publications asynchronously.

-These rules also apply to input proxies reading messages from message output, and to output proxies reading messages from message input.
+All rules in this section also apply to input proxies reading messages from message output, and to output proxies reading messages from message input.

-*Rationale:* Events are delivered over the standard streams, and responses are only ever sent by the terminal, not received by it.

 #### 3.3.2.
 As a client